itsoneword/Ansible/README.md

 ```

-all right, we have VPC created, and data stored in vars and config file.
-Let's now create 2 subnets:
+all right, we have created our VPC, and stored IDs in variable and config file.
+Let's now create a subnet:

 ```bash
 $ aws ec2 create-subnet --vpc-id $awsvpcid --cidr-block 192.168.20.0/26